wmmihaa/Introduction-to-Node.js/documentation/hol7.md

 With your organization created, you’re ready to create your first IoT scenarios.
 But before we begin, we need to make our device ready.
 Since we don't have a device, we'll use your laptop and run the device package from a command prompt/terminal.
 * Create a new folder and name it HOL7
 * Open a command prompt/terminal and navigate to the folder
-* Type **npm install microServiceBus.node**
+* Type **npm install microservicebus.node -g**

-This step will now install an NPM package which will serve as our generic device application.
+This step will now install an NPM package which will serve as our generic device application. **DON'T WAIT FOR THE PACKAGE TO COMPLETE.
+CONTINUE WITH THE EXERCISE**

 ## Exersice